Japan's Hayabusa2 asteroid sample mission ends with perfect landing

 Hajime Yano, a scientist with the Institute for Space and Astronautical Science, says the sample capsule won't be opened until it's returned to the ISAS facility in Japan.
 However, a device that can measure small amounts of gas in a sample was erected within the QLF to make the first analysis of the capsule.

 The facility includes a clean room, and staff must be dressed head-to-toe in protective gear -- not because of concern over some long-dormant alien asteroid disease or even COVID-19, but to protect the sample from any contamination.
 After the return, Yano and his team punctured the bottom of the capsule to detect any residual gas.
-A preliminary analysis will enable researchers to tell whether Hayabusa2 was successful in snatching pieces of rock and debris from the surface of Ryugu.
+A preliminary analysis by the team, according to Fujimoto, detected gas in the sample but could not confirm if it originated on Ryugu or was contamination from Earth post-landing.

+"The sealing capability of the capsule is great," he said Monday.
+"As long as they bring the samples back to the curation facility within 100 hours, there will only as little contamination as promised at the beginning of the project."

+A plane carrying the sample capsule landed at Haneda Airport in Japan at 7:20 a.m., local time, on Tuesday.
+The capsule was removed from the aircraft and ferried to the ISAS facility at Sagamihara by 11:27 -- well within 100 hours.
+One of the scientists there to meet it was Tsuda Yuichi, project manager on the mission.

 Previous observations of Ryugu by Hayabusa2 have suggested there are traces of water-bearing minerals within the asteroid.
 Some scientists believe this may have been how water was brought to Earth's surface and potentially, how organic material rained down on the early planet and kick-started life here.